XLiu443/Tem-adapter/README.md

 ```

 ## Acknowledgement
-Our reproduction of the methods is mainly based on the [SUTD-TrafficQA](https://github.com/SUTDCV/SUTD-TrafficQA) and [HCRN-VideoQA](https://github.com/thaolmk54/hcrn-videoqa), we thank the authors to release their code.
-If you use the related part,
+Our reproduction of the methods is mainly based on the [SUTD-TrafficQA](https://github.com/SUTDCV/SUTD-TrafficQA) and [HCRN-VideoQA](https://github.com/thaolmk54/hcrn-videoqa), we thank the authors to release their codes.